kus/cs2-modded-server/README.md

 Windows:

 [Download](https://github.com/kus/csgo-modded-server-assets/archive/master.zip), unzip and unbzip all the files with [7-Zip](https://www.7-zip.org/download.html) and copy the contents from the csgo/ folder into your servers csgo/csgo/ folder.

+### Playing workshop maps/collections

+To download maps from the workshop, your server needs access to the steam web api.
+To allow this you'll need an authorization key which you can generate [here](http://steamcommunity.com/dev/apikey) and set `API_KEY` to the key.

+The console command for hosting a workshop map is `host_workshop_map fileid` where `fileid` is the number that comes after `?id=` in the workshop URL for example: [https://steamcommunity.com/sharedfiles/filedetails/?id=2433686680](https://steamcommunity.com/sharedfiles/filedetails/?id=2433686680)

+The console command for hosting a workshop collection is `host_workshop_collection collectionid` where `collectionid` is the number that comes after `?id=` in the workshop URL for example: [https://steamcommunity.com/sharedfiles/filedetails/?id=1092904694](https://steamcommunity.com/sharedfiles/filedetails/?id=1092904694).
+This command will then download all maps in the collection and create a mapgroup out of them, then host it.

 ## Fast DL